MiniFate/MiniFate/_chapters/00-outline.md

 He's loyal to King Richard in the face of the usurper Prince John.
 And he's in love with Maid Marian.
 With just those few sentences, we're ready to tell a story.
-Everything else --- where he's from, what he carries, when the story is set --- can wait until it becomes important.
+Everything else --- where he's from, what he carries, and the state of the world --- can wait until it becomes important.

 {gameName} is a role-playing game that takes that same theatricality to heart.
 Players get to decide what sort of story they're telling, and what details matter.